What Is Youth Sports Medicine?

 Regenerative treatments like Platelet-Rich Plasma Therapy (PRP) and Bone Marrow Concentrate Therapy (BMC), are being adopted by many sports medicine specialists as an alternative to invasive surgery.
 These treatments both utilize the patient’s own blood to heal an injury.
 Blood is first extracted from the patient, placed in a centrifuge to separate various blood layers (red blood cells, white blood cells, platelets, and plasma), followed by the doctor injecting the patient’s blood into the site of injury.
 These forms of regenerative medicine are proven non-surgical alternatives for a variety of conditions.

 Regenerative therapy can be used to help treat young athletes suffering from a variety of conditions.
 Our medical team at Metropolitan Pain Consultants treat the following conditions:

 The aforementioned pain conditions are quite common in non-athletes, but they are more so in those who continuously push their bodies to the limit.
 Thankfully, all of those conditions can also be relieved by either PRP or BMC injections.

 If you are interested in pursuing non-surgical alternatives, please contact us at 201-729-0001 for an evaluation of your injury and what treatments may be right for you or your child.
-Our conveniently located clinics can be found in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
-We offer weekday and weekend appointments.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.